-Equine Studies is a NSW Department of Education Approved Elective Course Course details are not included on RoSA Course details are included on School Report
+Equine Studies is a School Developed Board Endorsed Course Course details are not included on RoSA Course details are included on School Report

 Equine Studies is a course for students interested in horses.
 Students will handle and work with horses at local horse establishments and there will be opportunities to groom or compete at local competitions.
 There is also the potential to complete the Introductory Horse Management Certificate with Equestrian Australia.
 This is not a how to ride course and there will not be regular horse-riding sessions.